NXT No Mercy (2025)

-The 2025 NXT No Mercy was a professional wrestling livestreaming event produced by WWE.
-It was the third annual No Mercy held for the promotion's developmental brand NXT and the 16th No Mercy event overall.
-The event took place on Saturday, September 27, 2025, at the FTL War Memorial in Fort Lauderdale, Florida and was the first No Mercy to broadcast on Netflix in international markets.
+The 2025 NXT No Mercy was a professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the third annual No Mercy produced by WWE for NXT and the 16th No Mercy event overall.
+The event took place on September 27, 2025, at the FTL War Memorial in Fort Lauderdale, Florida and was the first No Mercy to broadcast on Netflix in international markets.

 Six matches were contested at the event.
 In the main event, Ricky Saints defeated Oba Femi to win the NXT Championship.
 In other prominent matches, Jordynne Grace defeated Blake Monroe in a Weaponized Steel Cage match, and Jacy Jayne defeated Lola Vice to retain the NXT Women's Championship.

 Production

 Background

-The event was held at the FTL War Memorial in Fort Lauderdale, Florida.
+NXT's third annual No Mercy, and the 16th No Mercy overall, was held at the FTL War Memorial in Fort Lauderdale, Florida.

-No Mercy was first held by the American professional wrestling promotion WWE as a United Kingdom-exclusive pay-per-view (PPV) event in May 1999.
-A second No Mercy was then held later that same year in October, but in the United States, which established No Mercy as the annual October PPV for the promotion until 2008.
+No Mercy was first held by WWE as a United Kingdom-exclusive professional wrestling pay-per-view (PPV) event in May 1999, before it became the promotion's annual October PPV that same year, but held in the United States, until 2008.
 No Mercy was discontinued in 2009, but it was reinstated in October 2016 following the reintroduction of the brand extension, which brought back brand-exclusive PPVs.
-Following WrestleMania 34 in April 2018, however, No Mercy was again discontinued as WWE ended brand-exclusive PPVs, resulting in the reduction of yearly PPVs produced.
+Following WrestleMania 34 in April 2018, however, No Mercy was again discontinued as WWE ended brand-exclusive PPVs, resulting in the reduction of these events produced per year.
 In 2023, WWE again revived No Mercy to be held in September as a livestreaming event for their developmental brand, NXT.

 On August 24, 2025, at Heatwave, it was announced that the third No Mercy for the NXT brand, and 16th overall, would be held on Saturday, September 27, 2025, in Fort Lauderdale, Florida at the FTL War Memorial.
-Beginning with Halloween Havoc in 2024, all major NXT events (with the exception of the 2025 Great American Bash) are branded solely with the WWE logo instead of the NXT logo; the 2025 No Mercy would have been the first No Mercy event to solely use the promotion’s logo since the 2017 event but this was later changed with the addition of the NXT logo.
+Beginning with Halloween Havoc in 2024, all major NXT events (with the exception of the 2025 Great American Bash) were branded solely with the WWE logo instead of the NXT logo; the 2025 No Mercy would have been the first No Mercy event to solely use the promotion’s logo since the 2017 event but this was later changed with the addition of the NXT logo.

 Broadcast outlets

-In addition to Peacock in the United States, the event was also available to livestream on Netflix in most international markets and the WWE Network in a select few countries that had not yet transferred to Netflix due to pre-existing contracts.
+In addition to Peacock in the United States, the event was also available to livestream on Netflix in most international markets and the WWE Network in a select few countries that had not transferred to Netflix due to pre-existing contracts.
 This marked the first No Mercy to livestream on Netflix following the WWE Network's merger under the service in January in those areas.
 Peacock had retained the rights to broadcast NXT's livestreaming events after the loss of its main roster events to ESPN's direct-to-consumer streaming service, which began with Wrestlepalooza one week before.